 In adult tendons, tenocytes are a specialized, load-responsive fibroblast responsible for adaptive and repair responses.
 Certain types of movement (e.g. exercise) are beneficial for tendon adaptation, much like in muscle or bone.
 Conversely, excessive repetitions or high loads can lead to the development of tendon overuse pathology – a chronic, painful condition known as tendinopathy.
 Identifying the optimal loading parameters for tenocytes will allow us to improve injury-prevention and rehabilitation strategies.

 My background bridges clinical training (BSc in Physical Therapy 2000), movement and exercise science (MSc in Human Kinetics 2003), and laboratory methods (PhD in Experimental Medicine 2008).
 My PhD focused on mechanisms of tendinopathy, and was awarded the Top Graduating Doctoral Student award at the Vancouver Coastal Health Research Institute.
-I teach (20% workload) in the MPT program (RSPT 512 and 544).
+I teach (20% workload) in the MPT program (PHTH 511).

-I am an Assistant Professor in the Physical Therapy department at UBC.
+I am an Associate Professor in the Physical Therapy department at UBC.
 I have core membership in the Centre for Hip Health and Mobility, and past membership in the CIHR Skeletal Regenerative Medicine Team as well as the UBC Biomedical Research Centre.
-The majority of laboratory funding is from the Canadian Institutes of Health Research and the Canada Foundation for Innovation.
+The majority of laboratory funding is from the Canadian Institutes of Health Research and the National Sciences and Engineering Research Council.